root-project/root/io/doc/v604/index.md

 ## I/O Libraries

+### I/O New functionalities

+- Support for forward_list and I/O of unordered stl containers.
+- Support for std::complex.

 ### I/O Behavior change.

 - The I/O now properly skip the content of base class onfile that have been removed from the in-memory class layout.